Lucky Simpson: Creation and characterisation

 The character and Rishi's casting details were announced on 29 October 2020.
 The character is created as a mental health nurse introduced following the show's four-month production break enforced by the COVID-19 pandemic.
 Kate Oates, the head of continuing drama at BBC Studios, described Lucky as one of the "exciting new characters" being introduced.
 To promote Lucky's introduction into the series, Holby City released an advance spoiler clip showcasing her debut scenes with various characters.
 Lucky makes her first appeared in Episode 28 of the show's twenty-second series, which was broadcast on 24 November 2020.

 Lucky is characterised as "warm, empathetic and unnervingly intelligent".
-A writer from the official Holby City website described her as excellent at her her job and is both "an avid listener and a vivacious talker".
+A writer from the official Holby City website described her as excellent at her job and is both "an avid listener and a vivacious talker".
 Lucky enjoys a gossip with her co-workers, but is aware that people are cautious of her due to her job role and her tendency to psycho analyse people.
 Lucky also enjoys adding humour to her role at the hospital.
 They added that Lucky does have negative aspects to her personality because she "always thinks she knows best and doesn’t take well to being proven wrong."
 This creates issues in her stories with other characters and being the "smartest person" in the scene has "setbacks" for her.
 Lucky likes to help people regardless of her own plight.
 Rishi told Victoria Wilson from Whattowatch.com that "my husband thinks Lucky's a busy-body - and that I'm a bit like her!"